 - a) The referee will remain in the same place as in the individual competitions.
 At his indication, the two teams will come in on the side allotted, in line for the outer edge of contest area, in descending order and the heaviest weight being closer to the referee, standing face-to-face team. - b) On the order of the referee the two (2) teams will move ahead to the starting position on the mat. - c) The referee shall order the teams turn towards the technical table, extending his arms in parallel forward, with open palms, and will announce rei, to be held simultaneously by all components of both teams.
-The referee shall not bow. - d) Then the referee shall order, in a gesture of arms at right angles forearms up and palms facing each other "otagai-ni" (bow to each other), the two teams again be face to face, announcing rei, to be held the same way as in the previous section. - e) After finishing the bowing ceremony, the components of the two teams will come out through the same place which they entered, waiting, on the outer edge centred of the contest area, the contestants of each team must make the first contest.
-In each contest, they will perform the same procedure of bowing that in individual competition. - f) After finishing the last contest of the encounter, the referee will order the teams to proceed as described in paragraph a) and b), announcing, then the winner.
+The referee shall not bow. - d) Then the referee shall order, in a gesture of arms at right angles forearms up and palms facing each other "otagai-ni" (face each other), the two teams again be face to face, announcing "rei" (bow), to be held the same way as in the previous section. - e) After finishing the bowing ceremony, the components of the two teams will come out through the same place which they entered, waiting, on the outer edge centred of the contest area, the contestants of each team must make the first contest.
+In each contest, they will perform the same procedure of bowing that in individual competition. - f) In case of equal wins after finishing the last contest of the match, the referee will order the teams to proceed as described in paragraph a) and b), in order to wait for the draw of the extra contest.
+Once the draw is performed the concerned contestants will remain on the tatami for the extra golden score contest while the rest of the team will leave. - g) After finishing the last contest of the match, the referee will order the teams to proceed as described in paragraph a) and b), announcing, then the winner.
 The bowing ceremony will be held in the reverse order of the start, bowing first to each other and, finally, to the technical table. - 2.
 The contestants are free to bow when entering or leaving the contest area, although it is not compulsory.

-When entering the tatami area, athletes should walk to the entrance of the contest area at the same time.
+When entering the tatami area, contestants should walk to the entrance of the contest area at the same time.